 - Student:Teacher Ratio: 19:1

 - Overall Testing Rank: Top 5% in CA

 - Math Proficiency: 87% (Top 1%)

 - Source: National Center for Education Statistics (NCES), CA Dept. of Education

 Palo Verde Elementary School ranks among the top 20% of public schools in California for:

 Reading/Language Arts Proficiency

-Palo Verde Elementary School's student population of 399 students has stayed relatively flat over five school years.
+Palo Verde Elementary School's student population of 337 students has declined by 13% over five school years.

 Total Classroom Teachers